lostmapper/gpx-merge/README.md

 # Strava Merge

-A small Python script to merge the tracks from multiple Strava GPX files into one GPX file.
+A small Python script to merge the tracks from multiple Strava GPX files into a single GPX and single Geopackage file.

 ## Usage